Bernard of Clairvaux

 - How did Bernard of Clairvaux influence later Christianity — Catholic, Protestant, and beyond?

-- Bernard's emphasis on personal devotion and mystical experience influenced Catholic spirituality, particularly in the development of Marian devotion.
-His writings on grace and love impacted Protestant reformers like Martin Luther, who admired Bernard's focus on faith and grace.
-His ideas continue to resonate in contemporary Christian mysticism and spirituality.
+- Bernard's emphasis on personal devotion and mysticism influenced Catholic spirituality, particularly in the development of Marian devotion.
+His ideas on grace and faith also impacted Protestant reformers like Martin Luther.
+Bernard's writings continue to inspire Christian mystics and theologians across various traditions.

 - What did Bernard of Clairvaux get wrong, or what ideas have been seriously disputed?